 Once classes begin, there is no refund for a reduced schedule.
 The refund policy applies only when a student officially withdraws from all classes or Southern cancels a class.
-The Health/Wellness fee, Technology Fee, Math ALEKS fee, and the Comprehensive Assessment fee are non-refundable as of the first day of the academic term.
+The Health/Wellness fee, Technology fee and Math ALEKS fee are non-refundable as of the first day of the academic term.

 Explanation of Refund Policy

 The following schedule for calculating refunds shall be adhered to for those students who withdraw from the institution via the official withdrawal process and who are eligible to receive refunds.
 Students qualify for a full refund (100%) of tuition/fees, if they drop any or all of their courses prior to the start of classes for the semester/term.
 Once classes begin for the semester/term, there are only two ways students may qualify for a tuition/fee refund.
 The first is to completely withdraw from the institution for the semester/term (this means carrying zero credit hours for the semester/term).
 This includes any courses that have not started for the semester/term, including all non-traditional courses.
 The second way to qualify for a refund is if the institution cancels a course.
 The student will get 100% refund for any course that is canceled.